Cominco Resources: Hinda Project

 Cominco's Hinda Project lies 37 km northeast of Pointe-Noire in the Kouilou Department.
 Existing road and rail infrastructure connect the project to the major seaport at Point Noire.

-The Project involves the development of an open cut mine and in-pit crushing of an average 18 Mt/y of Ore, and a beneficiation plant approximately 12 km from the Hinda village, 37 km northeast of Pointe-Noire, a major deep-sea container port and the industrial capital of ROC.
-The beneficiation plant will treat an average of 7.2 Mt/y of screened Ore grading 21.7% P_{2}0_{5} to produce 4.1 Mt/y of Phosrock grading 32% P_{2}0_{5}.
-A slurry pipeline will transport the product 42.1 km to the port site (Pointe Indienne) slightly north Pointe-Noire.
+The project involves the development of an open cut mine and in-pit crushing of an average 18 Mt/y of ore, a beneficiation plant approximately 12 km from the Hinda village, 37 km northeast of Pointe-Noire, a major deep-sea container port and the industrial capital of ROC.
+The beneficiation plant will treat an average of 7.2 Mt/y of screened ore grading 21.7% P_{2}0_{5} to produce 4.1 Mt/y of phosphate rock grading 32% P_{2}0_{5}.
+A slurry pipeline will transport the product 42.1 km to the port site (Pointe Indienne) slightly north of Pointe-Noire.
 Product dewatering, drying, storage and shiploading facilities will be built at the port site.

-Electrical power for the Project is supplied by interconnection to the ROC national grid with a 16 km long 220kV overhead transmission line linking the existing M’Boundi substation with the Hinda beneficiation plant and a 16 km long 30 kV overhead transmission line linking the Mongo Kamba substation to the Pointe Indienne port site.
+Electrical power for the project is supplied by interconnection to the ROC national grid, with a 16 km long 220kV overhead transmission line linking the existing M’Boundi substation with the Hinda beneficiation plant, and a 16 km long 30 kV overhead transmission line linking the Mongo Kamba substation to the Pointe Indienne port site.